Victory Capital (USAA, Munder, RS) Mutual Funds: A Deeper Look at the Performance

 For example, if we were to look at all of the U.S.-based strategies from Victory Capital that've been around for the past 10 years, we could run multiple regressions to see what each fund's alpha looks like once we control for the multiple betas that are being systematically priced into the overall market.

-The chart below displays the average alpha and standard deviation of that alpha for the past 10 years through 2022.
+The chart below displays the average alpha and standard deviation of that alpha for the past 10 years through 2024.
 Screening criteria include funds with holdings of 90% or greater in U.S. equities and uses the oldest available share classes.

-As shown above, only five mutual funds had a positive excess return over the Fama/French Three-Factor Model.
+As shown above, only four mutual funds had a positive excess return over the Fama/French Three-Factor Model.
 However, none of the equity funds reviewed produced a statistically significant level of alpha, based on a t-stat of 2.0 or greater.
 (For a review of how to calculate a fund's t-stat, see the section of this study that follows the individual Victory Capital alpha charts.)

 Why is this important?
 A t-stat of the alpha which is 2.0 or greater would give an investor confidence that a manager's results would be attributable to skill and repeatable.
 A t-stat of less than 2.0 would indicate that a manager's performance was attributable more to luck.